inkandfeet/inkshop/README.md

 - Redis for caching and queuing.
 - Docker for encapsulation and dev ease.
 - Heroku for deployment.
-- Firebase for replicated, client-side storage.
+- Websockets for realtime, replicated, client-side storage.